cosmos72/schemesh/README.md

 (ok "done too!\n")
 ```

-From version 1.0.1, Scheme jobs can also run in background: they are always started in a subprocess.
+From version 1.0.1, Scheme jobs are always started in a subprocess and can also run in background.

 Example:
 ```shell